CheRongtian/Hybrid_Blockchain_for_Retails/README.md

 - OpenSSL;
 - SQLite3;
 - local Kubo/IPFS when file upload is used.
+- Python 3 for the standalone N-ary Merkle Tree visualizer.

 The independent PublicChain prototype additionally requires Node.js 22 LTS and npm.
 An Apple M3 Mac with 18 GB memory is sufficient for the local Hardhat